AscendingPassage.com HOME PAGE.

 clusters of palm-trees swayed their plumes in the wind.

-And around were a number of temples, of hypogea, of Roman ruins, of
+Around were a number of temples, of tombs, of Roman ruins, of

 ruins of churches dating from the first centuries of Christianity.
 The